-Aggregate Method 2 is similar to Aggregate Method 1 but also includes cell office space as well as Open Office Space.
-Aggregate Method 2 is used when the Open Office Space plus cell office space is more than 250m2 or 50% of the Functional Space area, whichever is smaller.
+Aggregate Method 2 is similar to Aggregate Method 1 but also includes Cell Office Space as well as Open Office Space.
+Aggregate Method 2 is used when the Open Office Space plus Cell Office Space is at least 50% of the Functional Space area or at least 250m2, whichever is smaller.

-The qualifying open office and cell office space areas need not be contiguous, but may be made up of a number of disconnected open office and cell office areas added together.
+The qualifying Open Office Space and Cell Office Space areas need not be contiguous, but may be made up of a number of disconnected Open Office and Cell Office areas added together.